asntech/bios259-w24/05-workflows/snakemake/README.md

 `snakemake --snakefile <snakefile.smk> --profile <snakemake_profiles/slurm_sherlock>`

 If you use `snakemake_profiles`, please inspect the `config.yaml` file and `chmod u+x status-sacct.sh`
-* Make sure the paths in `config.yaml` makes sense and you understand what it's there to do
+* Make sure the paths in `config.yaml` makes sense and you understand what it's there to do.
+Notice a lot of these are just sbatch options
 * `status-sacct.sh` is just a script to ask slurm the status of each job.
 For our class, this is a bit over the top.
 This makes sure we're aware of jobs that silently fails (the exact `sacct` status we're monitoring are in the script)

 To do a dry-run (you should!), just put `-n` at the end, e.g.